 I - Incomplete

 If the instructor does not submit a Change of Grade form before the Academic Calendar’s grade conversion date occurs or an approved date extension lapses, a provisional grade received will be recorded on the student’s transcript.
-If no provisional grade has been provided, the "I" grade automatically becomes an "F" grade and is recorded on the transcript as an "I/F".
-Whenever an "I" grade has been assigned, the "I" grade becomes part of the permanent record. i.e. "I/B", etc.
+If no provisional grade has been provided, the "I" grade automatically converts to an "F" grade and is recorded on the transcript as an "I/F".
+Whenever an "I" grade has been assigned, the "I" grade becomes part of the permanent record, even if a provisional grade has been provided. i.e. "I/B", etc.

 IP - In Progress

-Assigned for courses such as Research, Comprehensive, Thesis, Dissertation and Proposal Seminar, DPLS 730, 735-736, and for other courses recognized by a Program Director/Dean as eligible due to the nature of the course and the need for more than a semester to complete the course work.
+Assigned for certain courses due to the nature of the course and the need for more than a semester to complete the course work, such as Research, Comprehensive, Thesis, Dissertation and Proposal Seminar, DPLS 730, 735-736, and for other courses recognized by a Program Director/Dean as eligible.
 Instructors must indicate the deadline for completion of the work.
-If no grade is submitted within one year, an “IP” automatically becomes a “W” (official withdrawal).
-Requests for time extension beyond the deadline must be submitted by the instructor to the Registrar’s Office by completing the Extension form and obtaining signatures from the Dean of the school the course falls under as well as the Provost & Senior Vice President.
+If no grade is submitted within one year, an “IP” automatically converts to a “W” (official withdrawal).
+Requests for time extension beyond the deadline must be submitted by the instructor to the Office of the University Registrar by completing the Extension form and obtaining signatures from the appropriate Dean as well as the Provost.
 Once the course is complete and graded, the Change of Grade form needs to be processed and the grade will be entered on the student academic record by the Registrar’s Office.

 S/NS - Satisfactory/Non Satisfactory

-Certain courses are designated by academic departments for Satisfactory (S)/Non Satisfactory (NS) grading only.
-This is not a grading option that students choose.
-This is the grade mode determined by a department/school.
-The “NS” grade has the same effect as an “F” (failing) on the GPA.
+Certain courses are designated by academic departments for Satisfactory (S)/Non-Satisfactory (NS) grading only.
+This grade mode is determined by a department/school, not a student.
+The “NS” grade has the same effect on the GPA as an “F” (failing).
 An “S” grade does not affect the GPA, and the credits earned are counted toward the total needed to graduate.
 Courses using this grade mode will not be converted to a standard grade.

 RD - Report of Grade Delayed

-If an instructor fails to assign a grade for a course and the grade entry is left blank, the Registrar’s Office will assign an “RD” and the “RD” will remain a part of the student record until the earned grade has been received by the Registrar’s Office.
-To submit the grade, a Change of Grade form is required along with the Dean’s approval.
+If an instructor fails to assign a grade for a course and the grade entry is left blank, the University Registrar’s Office will assign an “RD”, remaining part of the student record until an earned grade has been submitted.
+To submit the grade after the University grade submission deadline, a Change of Grade form is required along with the appropriate Dean’s approval.

 V - Unofficial Withdrawal